MatthieuMichon/vivado-tcl-proc-name-poc/README.md

 The final step of the FPGA implementation consists in serializing the generated FPGA design into a bitstream.

 Prior to this operation a design rule check (DRC) is performed ensuring that the design is free of obvious electrical issues.
-One of these checks include that input/output pins be properly constrained.
+One of these checks verifies that input/output pins are properly constrained.

 # Usage